mordvinkinm/CompSec-Experiments/README.md

 This PoC must be compiled for x86 platform and without optimizations.
 Target applications must be x86.

+## Decrypt Self Functions ##

+The main idea is to protect application by encrypting its methods after compilation and decrypting its methods in runtime.

+From technical perspective, it performs following steps:
+* After compilation:
+** Find addresses of functions need to be encrypted
+** Determine end of functions by looking for RET instruction ** Encrypt result (i.e. binary data between function address and RET instruction) using any encryption algorithm (in our case, XOR)

+* In runtime:
+** Read process memory
+** Before function call, invoke "decrypt" function that takes address of a target function and encrypts memory until RET instruction is found in binary array
+** After function call, invoke "encrypt" function, that works in the same way as "decrypt" ** Write process memory

 # Approaches #
 ## Container ##